 Some better ingredients you may use include:

-• Lean meats including fish, white breast chicken and lean Hamburg.
+- Lean meats including fish, white breast chicken and lean hamburger mince meat.

 If you Pom is inactive because of a health problem, age, an injury or some other reason.
 He needs a reduced fat diet with more fish oils.
 Always consult with you Veterinarian about special feeding requirements.

-Occasionally your dog will take his food somewhere else to eat.
+Occasionally your dog will take his food somewhere else to eat or try to bury his food.
 You should train him not to do this.

 Your dog will beg for food.
 When you have put his food in his bowl, he’ll look like he will die if you don’t feed him.
 If you’re also eating, never give him your food or he won’t eat his own.
 It will be very tempting to give him a piece of your food but don’t give in.
 Human food has lots of additives that cause harm to people.
 Just think what they may do to your Pomeranian.

 For complete and detailed Pomeranian information, Feeding your new Pomeranian puppy, How to read dog food labels.
-Feedng your Pomeranian for optimum health, toilet and crate training your Pomeranian, how to choose the right Pomeranian puppy for your family, Socializing your Pomeranian Puppy.
-Download the Pomeranian Book by Pomeranian Breed Authority Denise Leo
+Feeding your Pomeranian for optimum health, toilet and crate training your Pomeranian, how to choose the right Pomeranian puppy for your family, Socializing your Pomeranian Puppy.
+Download the Pomeranian Book by Pomeranian Breed Authority Denise Leo.

 Copyright Pomeranian.Org.
 All rights reserved.